MJ Melendez Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.23).
+- The Cubs have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- The Cubs allow the eighth-fewest home runs in baseball (136 total, 1.1 per game).
+- Cubs pitchers combine to allow the seventh-fewest home runs in baseball (136 total, 1.1 per game).

+- Hendricks (4-6) gets the starting nod for the Cubs in his 17th start of the season.
+He has a 4.19 ERA in 92 1/3 innings pitched, with 61 strikeouts.

-- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed five innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Wednesday, the righty went six innings against the Chicago White Sox, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.